Home/NASCAR

 Have an interesting take?

-“I am going to assume that there is nothing significant weight that came off the car, the car was beyond the tolerance the car’s allowed.
-Even if it’s half a pound its beyond the tolerance.
-And if they can’t argue that there were some parts and pieces that make up for that weight loss.
-Then there is no way to win the appeal.
-Hendrick must look at it and go, there’s no way we can win this, this is an obvious mistake,” Dale Earnhardt Jr. added further.
+“I am going to assume that there is nothing significant weight that came off the car, the car was beyond the tolerance that NASCAR allowed.
+Even if it’s half a pound, it’s beyond the tolerance.
+And if they can’t argue that there were some parts and pieces that would make up for that weight loss, then there is no way to win the appeal.
+Hendrick must look at it and go, ‘Yeah, we have lost this.
+There’s no way we can win this.
+This is an obvious mistake’,” Dale Earnhardt Jr. added, further insinuating that there was something else wrong with the car.

 NASCAR veterans wonder where the weight went